Araq/genieos/trash-binary/README.rst

 Benchmarks
 ==========

-Because a commandline tool for moving files to the recycle bin without unscientific benchmarks would be like a day without watching `Yuri
+Because a command line tool for moving files to the recycle bin without unscientific benchmarks would be like a day without watching `Yuri
 <http://en.wikipedia.org/wiki/Kwon_Yuri>`_ dance, here's a comparison to other
 MacOSX programs with similar functionality: `rmtrash